Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Contact Information: Telephone number and email address.
 LinkedIn profile

-Summary: Organised and meticulous recent college graduate with the degree of Marketing as well as experience in research on market trends and data analysis.
-Excellent communication and teamwork skills learned through internships and volunteer work.
-Looking for entry-level positions in marketing to transfer knowledge and skills to a professional setting.
+Summary: Detail-oriented and organised recently graduated from college with degrees in Marketing and experience in market research and data analysis.
+Highly effective communication and teamwork abilities learned through internships and volunteer work.
+In search of a marketing entry-level position to transfer knowledge and skills in a professional setting.

 Education: